IBM/itz-support-public/Skytap/Skytap-Runbooks/migrate-skytap.md

 Once your request is completed Support will provide you an FTP link and the Network information from your environment.

 Sample FTP link

 ![ftp link](https://github.com/IBM/itz-support-public/blob/main/Skytap/Skytap-Runbooks/Images/skytapmigrate3.png)

 Sample Network environment details, use the network information when you catalog your new VMware environment in Techzone at the end.

 ![ftp link](https://github.com/IBM/itz-support-public/blob/main/Skytap/Skytap-Runbooks/Images/skytapmigrate4.png)

-2. Make reservations for Template Builder, and IBM Cloud Object Storage from https://techzone.ibm.com/collection/skytap-migration
+2. Make reservations for Template Builder _(Vsphere access)_, and IBM Cloud Object Storage _(Image Storage)_ from https://techzone.ibm.com/collection/skytap-migration

 - If your Template Builder reservation expires you lose everything except what you upload to COS!!!
-- If you don't have access to this Collection, request it from Support.
+- If you don't have access to skytap-mgration Collection, request it from Support.

 Sample Environment from https://techzone.ibm.com/collection/skytap-migration

 ![migrate5](https://github.com/IBM/itz-support-public/blob/main/Skytap/Skytap-Runbooks/Images/skytapmigrate5.png)

-- Reservation details to access Bastion, use the Desktop URL at top of Template Builder reservation to connect to the Template Builder VM.
+- Reservation details to access Bastion can be found in My reservation, use the Desktop URL at top of Template Builder reservation to connect to the Template Builder VM.

 ![migrate7](https://github.com/IBM/itz-support-public/blob/main/Skytap/Skytap-Runbooks/Images/skytapmigrate6.png)